 - 10% U.S. Treasury STRIPS

 Below I'll explain the reasoning behind each asset in detail.

 Not much to explain here.
-The U.S. stock market comprises roughly half of the global stock market and has outperformed foreign stocks historically.
-I don’t feel comfortable going completely small caps for the equities side so we’re keeping large caps here to diversify across cap sizes, as large stocks beat small stocks during certain periods, while small stocks beat large stocks over other periods.
+The U.S. stock market comprises a little over half of the global stock market and has outperformed foreign stocks historically.
+I don't feel comfortable going completely small caps for the equities side so we're keeping large caps here to diversify across cap sizes, as large stocks beat small stocks during certain periods, while small stocks beat large stocks over other periods.

 This segment captures household names like Amazon, Apple, Google, Johnson & Johnson, Microsoft, etc. Specifically, we're using the S&P 500 Index – considered a sufficient barometer for “the market” – via Vanguard's VOO.

 Why not use VTI to capture the entire U.S. stock market including some small- and mid-caps?
 I'll answer that in the next section.